-- 1. ND students will have been a Christian with active participation in a local church for at least one year. - 2.
-ND students will submit a completed application of affirmation of faith and service. - 3.
-ND students will be recommended by a local Christian church. - 4.
-ND students will not use tobacco, recreational narcotics, alcohol or any other intoxicants in any form or amount. - 5.
-ND students will submit proof of immunizations, or sign the online student immunization waiver. - 6.
-Official high school diplomas or equivalents are required.
-Official transcripts must be sent directly from their points of origin to the Office of Admissions. - 7.
+- 1. Official high school diplomas or equivalents are required.
+Official transcripts must be sent directly from their points of origin to the Office of Admissions. - 2.
 ND students lacking the appropriate transcript can be provisionally admitted for one semester only.
-Students who fail to submit the required transcripts will not be permitted to register for subsequent semesters. - 8.
-ND students may not enroll in any courses in which placement is governed by the level of proficiency revealed in placement testing. - 9.
-No limit is placed on the number of courses a ND student may take, but no more than twenty-four semester hours can be applied toward a degree at BUF. - 10.
-ND students are not eligible for financial aid. - 11.
-ND students who wish to become degree-seeking are required to meet all requirements for regular admission. - 12.
-No documents received after Drop/Add will be accepted for the current term; these documents will be placed in the student's admission file and updated for the next term.
+Students who fail to submit the required transcripts will not be permitted to register for subsequent semesters. - 3.
+ND students will submit an official document demonstrating legal residential status within the USA if the student is not a US-citizen. - 4.
+ND students may not enroll in any courses in which placement is governed by the level of proficiency revealed in placement testing. - 5.
+No limit is placed on the number of courses a ND student may take, but no more than twenty-four semester hours can be applied toward a degree at BUF. - 6.
+ND students are not eligible for financial aid. - 7.
+ND students who wish to become degree-seeking are required to meet all requirements for regular admission. - 8.
+No documents received after Drop/Add will be accepted for the current term; these documents will be placed in the student's admission file and updated for the next term. - 9.
+Will provide a written statement explaining any conviction of a felony.